jbosstools/m2e-wro4j/README.md

 will be generated under ${project.build.directory}/m2e-wtp/web-resources/ so they can be picked up and deployed by WTP on the fly.

+New releases are available from http://download.jboss.org/jbosstools/updates/m2e-wro4j/

-For the moment, m2e-wro4j dev builds can be installed from http://download.jboss.org/jbosstools/builds/staging/m2e-wro4j/all/repo/
+Dev builds can be installed from http://download.jboss.org/jbosstools/builds/staging/m2e-wro4j/all/repo/